The following are the available fields in a campaigns and flights and their definitions and functionality.

 Click the "Add/Remove Zones" button and use the interactive map to define the regions.

 Please note that if you define a geotarget for a campaign, all of the flights will also respect.
 Any defined geotargets on a flight must fit the campaign region, unless the campaign has no geotargets defined.
-If they don't match, the union of the regions will be used.
+If they don't match, the intersection of the regions will be used.

 The ad creative that you wish to inject into your episodes is captured in the Media field.
 This can be any audio that you wish to upload, or you can select an item already uploaded from the Media Library.
 The audio that is used will be processed and converted to the correct type, adjusting loudness if needed to correspond to the episode levels.